SourinMajumdar/Class-12-Project/README.md

 ### Note: ###

-- You need to have the required python libraries installed in your compiler.
+- You need to have the required python libraries installed in your system.

 - In order to run, you need to create sql databases according to the code or edit the code according to the existing sql databases in your system.